c-blake/ndup/README.md

 fine points to the digesting process like minimum block/file sizes, but this core digesting idea is simple & powerful.
 It is elaborated upon in the papers mentioned above.
 What it prevents is effects like "edit the first byte & shift everything" that come up in fixed length block-oriented ideas.
+Sometimes this is now called "Content-Defined Chunking" or CDC.

 Depending upon "how near" files in a collection are, you will get more or fewer exact frame matches for "similar" files.
 Set intersection thresholds (roughly